-*This is Part 1 of the blog post series about which notifications will illuminate the visitor’s journey, where to place notifications on your website, and which strategy is best to pair with a notification.
+This post is about which notifications will convert the visitor’s journey, where to place notifications on your website, and which strategy is best for what notification.

 50% of users find notifications irritating, while the other 50% tend to see them as helpful.
 If you’re concerned with which category your audience falls into, you’re not alone.
 The majority of marketers often hesitate to implement web notifications because they are afraid to irritate their users, to come across as spammy or to cause visitors to leave.